PLCnext/SampleRuntime/getting-started/Part-07/README.md

 | CSampleRTThread.cpp / .h: | `CSampleRTThread` class |
 | Utility.h: | Common definitions |

-When the Sample Runtime application starts, the `main` function calls `ArpSystemModule_Load` and then creates a single instance of `CSampleRuntime`.
+When the Sample Runtime application starts, the `main` function calls `ArpSystemModule_Setup` and then creates a single instance of `CSampleRuntime`.

 The remaining sections describe the three classes used in this application.
 It is recommended that this be read alongside the corresponding source code.